ArturoDuCas/consultame-dashboard/README.md

 # README Consultame Dashboard

 The Consuldame Dashboard is a web dashboard built with React and Vite, utilizing the Tailwind CSS framework and DaisyUI for a modern and responsive design.
-This dashboard is designed to work in conjunction with the Consuldame API, which is hosted in a separate repository, to provide a comprehensive monitoring and visualization solution for data collected from an application.
+This dashboard is designed to work in conjunction with the Consuldame API, which is hosted in a separate repository, to provide a comprehensive monitoring and visualization solution for data collected from the swiftUI application "Consultame".

 ## Features